 Sweet and savoury crepes (gluten free too), fruit smoothies, and excellent coffee drinks like lattes and cappuccinos await at this Sun Peaks breakfast favourite.
 We enjoyed Bananarama crepes with bananas and Nutella, a savoury version with ham and cheese, and breakfast bagels that were easy to grab and go.

-Step back in time at Voyageur Bistro.
-Themed on Canadian history and with ingredients from the past like bison, berries, bannock and local fish, this restaurant serves dinner only and is located in Kookaburra Lodge.
+Step back in time at Voyageur Bistro, located in Kookaburra Lodge.
+Themed on Canadian history and with ingredients from the past like bison, berries, bannock and local fish, this restaurant is only open for dinner.
 They have board games to keep kids busy or encourage family play while enjoying a leisurely meal.
+Reservations are recommended.

 Where to Stay in Sun Peaks